 The length of recovery from skin cancer treatment depends on the extent of your surgery and how your body responds to the procedure.* Many people only take a few days away from work, while those whose cancer was in a particularly conspicuous location may wish to take more time away so their incision can heal.* Some bruising and soreness is to be expected and should subside over the coming weeks.* Your surgeon may ask you to wear a bandage over the wound for 1 to 2 weeks after your Mohs surgery.
 She also might recommend a topical treatment to use for the first weeks or months of your healing process.

-Some people experience some lumpiness or bumps in the surgical site for 3 to 5 weeks after getting Mohs surgery due to sutures or tissue redundancy.
-However, this should smooth out on its own as your body heals.
-Scars typically take 6 to 12 months to mature, and some people report that their scars continue to diminish over the next couple of years.
-Your surgeon and her staff can advise you on the best scar care for the most discreet results.
+Some people experience some lumpiness or bumps in the surgical site for 3 to 5 weeks after getting Mohs surgery due to sutures or tissue redundancy.* However, this should smooth out on its own as your body heals.* Scars typically take 6 to 12 months to mature, and some people report that their scars continue to diminish over the next couple of years.* Your surgeon and her staff can advise you on your scar care options.*

 Mohs surgery is the most effective method of fully treating skin cancer while maintaining the appearance of the surrounding skin.
-If you have questions or would like more information, please contact us online or call our Plymouth office at 651-290-7600 to schedule your skin cancer treatment consultation and learn more about how to love and care for your natural appearance.
+If you have questions or would like more information, please contact us online or call our Plymouth office at 651-290-7600 to schedule your skin cancer treatment consultation.